(FREE Printable Budget Template Included!)

 If you use electronic fund transfers to pay bills (which honestly, most bills are done that way these days) it is not taken out of your account immediately.

-You may forget about it and if their are insufficient funds that’s bad news in more that one way…
+You may forget about it and if there are insufficient funds that’s bad news in more than one way…

 To make matters worse: